ShipBlu/vue-select/docs/api/props.md

 Determines whether the dropdown should open.
 Used for overriding the default dropdown behaviour.
-Receives the vue-select instance as the single argument to the function.
+Receives the shipblu-vue-select instance as the single argument to the function.

 ```js
 dropdownShouldOpen: {